‘Daylight robbery’: Centre selling off assets under guise of monetisation policy, says P Chidambaram

 Under the National Monetisation Pipeline, the government plans to raise Rs 6 lakh crore till 2025 by leasing out state-owned strategic assets in sectors such as power, road and railways to private entities.

-“Congress never sold of strategic assets,” Chidambaram said at a press conference in Mumbai.
+“Congress never sold off strategic assets,” Chidambaram said at a press conference in Mumbai.
 “What the [Narendra] Modi government plans is a daylight robbery of assets which took years to build.”

 He also said that by listing the assets to be monetised, the government has acknowledged Congress’ work over last 70 years.
 Chidambaram then went on to ask 20 questions about the policy, according to the Hindustan Times.